 Norman Stone, World War One: A short history, Allen Lane, 2007.

-Photo Credit All images are in the public domain except the header image of Archduke Ferdinand and Le petit Journal illustration which are used under the Creative Commons Attribution-Share Alike 3.0 license.
+Photo Credit All images are presumably in the public domain except the header image of Archduke Ferdinand and Le petit Journal illustration which are used under the Creative Commons Attribution-Share Alike 3.0 license.
 The graffiti image of Princip is also used under the Creative Commons Attribution-Share Alike 3.0 license.
-Accredited to Wikipedia/Goldfinger.